This page may contain affiliate links. Read my full disclaimer

-TM does not have a monopoly on easy, effective meditation techniques.
-You do not need to spend 2000 dollars to learn to meditate.
+TM doesn’t have a monopoly on easy, effective meditation techniques.
+You don’t need to spend 2000 dollars to learn to meditate.
 I know this to be true because I have taken TM and several other meditation courses which were equally effective.

-It has been rumored that the courses at the TM Centers have gone up so much because the leader felt that Americans did not value a thing that was not high in price. and there is probably some truth to that. and they do a lot of charity work, giving free meditation courses in prisons and working with other disadvantaged people.
+It has been rumored that the courses at the TM Centers have gone up so much because the leader felt that Americans did not value a thing that was not high in price.
+There’s probably some truth to that. the TM centers do a lot of charity work, giving free meditation courses in prisons and working with other disadvantaged people.
 So maybe the price is fair.